 The innovative 'slab banded' gravity system proposed for this project allows for flexibility in architectural programming and unobstructed mechanical distribution.
 By coupling this timber gravity system to a steel braced frame core, the superstructure can be erected as a pre-fabricated 'kit of parts', alongside the envelope system.
-The structural testing program completed at the University of Northern British Columbia resulted in the selection of a low-cost shear flow connector for the timber concrete composite system, and will provide invaluable design information on TCC systems back to the design community.
+The structural testing program catalyzed by the NRCAN GC Wood program and completed at the University of Northern British Columbia resulted in the selection of a low-cost shear flow connector for the timber concrete composite system, and will provide invaluable design information on TCC systems back to the design community.
 The building will no doubt become a landmark timber project within North America and will bolster the client's commitment to sustainability.
 It is currently under construction, with completion scheduled for 2024.